Modular Pilot Training: 9 easy mistakes to make!

 Mistake #8: Penny pinching on your multi-crew course

 Do the highest level of MCC course you can afford, ideally APS MCC.
-MCC forms the bridge between pilot training and airline flying (when airline job opportunities eventually return!).
+MCC forms the bridge between pilot training and airline flying.
+With UK and European airlines hiring strongly again, you want to arrive at the assessment stage as polished as possible.

 You don’t want to throw away all your hard work at the final hurdle and find that you are underprepared for airline assessments because of a weak MCC course.